 The roll-out of the staging process meant that by April 2018 all employers had to provide a qualifying workplace pension scheme and automatically enrol their eligible employees.

 A workplace pension is designed to help employees save for their retirement and provide a lost-cost method of doing so.
 A portion of their qualifying salary is paid into the scheme every time they get paid, normally monthly but in some cases weekly.
 As their employer you will also have to contribute and the government contributes too in the form of tax-relief.

-Equally there is a time tiering process for the contributions you and your employees have to pay in to the workplace pension.
+Equally there is has been a tiering process for the contributions employers and their employees have had to pay in to their workplace pension:

-By now it is likely most employers already have your workplace pension scheme set up.
-However it is still important to regularly assess the eligibility of employees and suitability of the scheme.
+All employers must now offer a workplace pension scheme set up.
+However it is still important to regularly assess the eligibility of employees and suitability of the scheme because:

 You may need help assessing the suitability of your current workplace pension scheme to make sure that it is still right for your company.
 You may need help assessing the eligibility of your employees.
 You may need help with your statement of compliance.